praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

    - Desired tasks: 2
 ![Screenshot 2024-11-07 215837](https://github.com/user-attachments/assets/0296b58e-b60e-4e0a-8a53-65be54fcb194)
 4. Scroll down to the Networking section and expand it.
 Enter the following:
-   - VPC: select the Geoserver-vpc
+   - VPC: Select the GeoServer-vpc
    - Subnets: Ensure only the public subnets are selected
    - Security Group Name: Select the HOLgeoserver security group.
 If the default security group is selected then de-select it.
 ![Screenshot 2024-11-07 215948](https://github.com/user-attachments/assets/abf0cd97-2e73-4107-ae33-d0c602667ada)